How Long Can I Stay in the U.S. on an O-1 Visa?

 Supporting Documentation: The strength of the evidence presented in the visa application is instrumental in influencing the initial duration.
 The documentation should demonstrate the applicant’s extraordinary abilities and achievements in their field.
 This may include awards, publications, media coverage, memberships in professional organizations, and testimonial letters from experts.

-USCIS Discretion: The USCIS has the discretion to grant an O-1 visa for a duration they deem appropriate.
-They consider the individual’s accomplishments, the nature of the work, and other relevant factors.
-While three years is a common initial duration, the USCIS may grant a shorter period if they deem it necessary.
+USCIS Discretion: USCIS has the discretion to grant an O-1 visa for a duration it deems appropriate.
+USCIS considers the individual’s accomplishments, the nature of the work, and other relevant factors.
+While three years is a common initial duration, USCIS may grant a shorter period if it deems it necessary.

 O-1 Visa Renewal Tips